BrianBoitano/clone_hero_webm_downloader/README.md

 ---

-# Fresh Windows setup
+# Windows setup

-On a fresh Windows PC, this is the quickest setup for the scripts you’ve been using:
+On Windows, this is the quickest setup for the scripts:

 ```powershell
 winget install -e --id Python.Python.3.9